hlingit/post_selection_confidence_inference/README.md

 The result shows that the corrected confidence interval is wider than the uncorrected, problematic one.

 In the `motivation.R`, we provide the R code to replicate the result in the motivating example.
-It can be seen that the uncorrected, classical confidence interval have an empirical coverage significantly smaller than the target level, regardless of whether $\sigma$ is known or not.
+It can be seen that the uncorrected, classical confidence intervals have an empirical coverage significantly smaller than the target level, regardless of whether $\sigma$ is known or not.